The blood and circulation

 If you are having chemotherapy, the number of white blood cells, red blood cells and platelets in your blood is likely to go down for a time.

 Developing blood cells multiply all the time as they mature.
 Chemotherapy kills cells that are actively multiplying.
-So they are killed by the chemotherapy drugs.
+So blood cells are killed by the chemotherapy drugs.
 The white cell counts go down first, because many white cells naturally die off within a few days.
 Normally these are replaced by newly developed white cells.
 But chemotherapy will have killed some of the developing white cells.
 It usually takes a week or two before more cells can be made.

 Chemotherapy can also make your platelet level drop.
 If it does, you may get nose bleeds, or notice a red rash on your skin like tiny bruises.
 Your doctor may then want you to have a platelet transfusion.
 After high dose chemotherapy it can take longer for the platelet count to get back to normal than any other blood cell count.